Verbund Ag (OTCMKTS:OEZVY) Short Interest Update

-Verbund Ag (OTCMKTS:OEZVY – Get Free Report) was the target of a large drop in short interest in the month of February.
-As of February 29th, there was short interest totalling 300 shares, a drop of 92.7% from the February 14th total of 4,100 shares.
-Based on an average trading volume of 2,100 shares, the days-to-cover ratio is presently 0.1 days.
+Verbund Ag (OTCMKTS:OEZVY – Get Free Report) was the target of a large decline in short interest in February.
+As of February 29th, there was short interest totalling 300 shares, a decline of 92.7% from the February 14th total of 4,100 shares.
+Based on an average daily volume of 2,100 shares, the short-interest ratio is currently 0.1 days.

 About Verbund